Diplomat: Training

 Most career diplomats have university degrees in international relations, political science, history, economics, or law.
 "Emotional intelligence" has recently become a component of many foreign service training programs.

 Status and public image

 Diplomats have generally been considered members of an exclusive and prestigious profession.
 The public image of diplomats has been described as "a caricature of pinstriped men gliding their way around a never-ending global cocktail party".
-J. W. Burton has noted that "despite the absence of any specific professional training, diplomacy has a high professional status, due perhaps to a degree of secrecy and mystery that its practitioners self-consciously promote."
+J. W. Burton has noted that "despite the absence of any specific professional training, diplomacy has a high professional status, due perhaps to a degree of secrecy and mystery."
 The state supports the high status, privileges, and self-esteem of its diplomats in order to support its own international status and position.

 The high regard for diplomats is also due to most countries' conspicuous selection of diplomats, with regard to their professionalism and ability to behave according to a certain etiquette, in order to effectively promote their interests.
 Also, international law grants diplomats extensive privileges and immunities, which further distinguishes the diplomat from the status of an ordinary citizen.